-A theme that underlies Jesus’ entire ministry is the assumption that creation has been seized by a cosmic force, and that God is now battling this force to rescue it.
+A theme that underlies Jesus’ entire ministry is the assumption that a cosmic force has seized creation, and that God is now battling this force to rescue it.
 The assumption is evident in almost everything Jesus says and does.
 If Jesus was serious about this, so should we.

 The reason the Son of God appeared was to destroy the devil’s work.

 1 John 3:8

 In Scripture, Jesus clearly identifies the chief of this evil cosmic force in the person referred to as the devil and/or Satan.
 When we don’t take Satan seriously, we end up diminishing the reason Jesus came to die on the cross and underestimating his role in how the world works.
 This can lead to all sorts of misplaced attribution of evil— from Christ’s death, to natural disasters, sickness and disease.

 Who Is the Satan?

 “Satan” isn’t actually a name, but rather a title.
 The original Hebrew term satan is a noun from a verb meaning primarily “to obstruct, oppose, adversary”.
 Often in Scripture, it is written “ha-Satan” which means “the satan”.
 Another title in the New Testament is “the devil”, which comes from the Greek word “diabolos”, which means “false accuser, slanderer”.
 They appear 15 times in the Old Testament and 67 times in the New.

 We tend to have a lot of common misconceptions about Satan.
 Popular culture, even within the Church, depicts angels as beautiful Swedish females with wings.
 In Scripture though, angels always frightened people, were always male, and never had wings.1 How different is popular culture’s image of Satan from what the Bible actually says?